SSWConsulting/SSW.Rules.Content/rules/number-tasks-questions/rule.md

 :::
 :::
 ::: bad
-Bad example - The above ordered list is unnecessary and obscures the tasks and questions
+Bad example - The second ordered list above is unnecessary and obscures the tasks/questions
 :::